-Maybe they won’t like the millet in this side dish salad.
+Maybe your family won’t like the millet in this side dish salad.
 But maybe they’ll like it next time when they try it in this Millet Breakfast Skillet.
 But trying new things and at least giving things a taste is the important part in my house.

 - 1 cup cooked millet

 - 2 Tbsp. olive oil (plus more to taste)

 - 1 Tbsp. lemon juice (plus more to taste)

 - 1/2 tsp. salt

 - 1/2 tsp. pepper